Murder of Yvonne Jonsson

-Yvonne Jonsson (died July 1, 2005) was a 19-year-old Swedish woman living in Sri Lanka at the time of her murder.
+Yvonne Jonsson (died July 1, 2005) was a 19-year-old Swedish-Sri Lankan woman who was living in Sri Lanka at the time of her murder.
 She was beaten and fatally strangled by Jude Shramantha Anthony Jayamaha in the stairwell of the Royal Park Condominium complex in Rajagiriya, Sri Lanka.
-Despite sustaining major blunt force cranial trauma, the cause of death was asphyxiation by either ligature or manual strangulation.

 Jonsson's murder case, often appearing in media as the Royal Park Murder, was highly publicised.
-It later received further public attention in 2019 due Jayamaha's receipt of a presidential pardon issued by then President Maithripala Sirisena.
+It later received further public attention in 2019 due to Jayamaha receiving a presidential pardon issued by then President Maithripala Sirisena.
 Jayamaha expressed remorse for the murder in an open letter shortly after his pardon.

+In 2024, the pardon was deemed unconstitutional and overturned by the Supreme Court of Sri Lanka.
+Jayamaha, who is suspected to have fled to Singapore in 2019, remains free and is yet to be extradited.

 Background

 Yvonne Jonsson

 Yvonne Jonsson was born on August 15, 1985 to Swedish national Roger Jonsson and Sri Lankan Chamalka (née Saparamadu) Jonsson.